Jnanavi7/VaccinationApp/README.md

-# VaccinationApp
+# VaccinationWebApp
- vaccination management is Angular-based app, dedicated to tracking and scheduling children's vaccine dates.
+This web app is a vaccination monitoring system built using following tech stack - Angular15,Typescript, Bootstrap5, dedicated to tracking and scheduling of children's vaccine dates,dosage and doctors review.